iLert/docs/user-administration/single-sign-on/setting-up-sso-with-g-suite.md

 ![](<../../.gitbook/assets/Screenshot 2020-08-25 at 15.40.07.png>)

 4\.
-Optionally set **Allow login with username and password**, if you want to allow users in iLert that are not part of your GSuite organization, and therefore, will need to login via email/username and password.
+Optionally set **Allow login with username and password**, if you want to allow users in ilert that are not part of your GSuite organization, and therefore, will need to login via email/username and password.

 5\.
 Optionally set **Provision new users on first sso login**, if you don't want to manually create users in advance and have them automatically created on their first SSO login.

 {% hint style="warning" %}
-If you revoke a user's access at your SSO provider, the user won't be able to login to iLert via SSO, but this will not delete the user in iLert.
-The user needs to be manually deleted in iLert by an admin or by the account owner.
+If you revoke a user's access at your SSO provider, the user won't be able to login to ilert via SSO, but this will not delete the user in ilert.
+The user needs to be manually deleted in ilert by an admin or by the account owner.
 {% endhint %}

 ## FAQ